3 Swan Street, Gordonvale QLD 4865

 Each year our Lodge is one of several lodges to participate in the ANZAC Day Service supported by the Gordonvale RSL and local cadets with the Gordonvale Community Choir.
 We also march in the Gordonvale ANZAC Day parade.
 In 2015, the Lodge sponsored the theatre production of Private Ginger Mick at Gallipoli at the Cairns Civic Theatre to honour the ANZAC centenary.

 A Lodge Christmas breakfast and Festive Board amongst other functions are held throughout the year.
 Should you wish to find out more please contact the Lodge Secretary.

 Pyramid Lodge was founded in 1906.
 In 1926, given the booming economy in the District at the time, some members of the Pyramid Lodge decided to consecrate another lodge and Highleigh Lodge No 343H was formed.
 In 1957, the lodges merged to form Pyramid-Highleigh Lodge No 161H and in 1960, under the guidance of the then Master RW Bro W Winfield, land was purchased in Swan St for the building of a new Masonic Centre.
 The building was completed and dedicated in 1961.

 In 2006, the Lodge celebrated its 100th centenary with a re-enactment of the dedication ceremony.
 It continues its proud tradition today.

 Our regular meetings are on the 1st Wednesday of the month at 7:30pm.
 We also have an annual meeting where the new Master and officers are invested for the following 12 months.
-The next one will be on Saturday 19th August 2017.
+This is held on the 3rd Saturday in August.

 Freemasons are a diverse group of men from all walks of life, from many religions and many backgrounds.
 Becoming a Freemason is a commitment to develop your own potential, to values that see all humankind as equal, and to helping others in our community.